Kim Kardashian West Got Caught Shoplifting This Beauty Item

-Is there a Malibu pharmacy out there with a photo of a tween Kim Kardashian West pinned to its shoplifters wall of shame?
+Is there a Malibu CVS Pharmacy out there with a photo of a tween Kim Kardashian West pinned to its shoplifters wall of shame?
 As Allure reports, the KKW Beauty frontwoman's makeup fixation once resulted in a serious case of sticky fingers.

 The selfie queen shared in a new blog post on her personal app that she was just 11 years old when she and a famous friend got busted shoplifting a '90s-appropriate brown Revlon lipstick from a Malibu pharmacy.
 The Bonnie to her Clyde, hilariously, was fellow reality star and former F.O.P. (friend of Paris) Nicole Richie.